US readies for migrant influx as Covid-era border rules lapse

 Under the new rules, would-be migrants are being encouraged to make their asylum application on an app, and to enter the country through regular ports.

-But for those gathered in Ciudad Juarez, the CBP One app is frustrating, with repeated glitches and difficulties getting an appointment.
+But for those gathered in Ciudad Juarez, the CBP One app is frustrating, with repeated glitches and difficulties getting appointments.

 Some have decided to abandon it and try their luck surrendering to US border patrol at one of the official crossings, but that is also problematic.

-"They just come and tell us that they will receive us, but they never come back," said Marjorie, a Venezuelan mother of two children, aged two and five, said of border guards.
+"They just come and tell us that they will receive us, but they never come back," Marjorie, a Venezuelan mother of two young children, said of border guards.

 "They tell us to stay calm, to wait here, but they never come.
 We don't know why."